 For an overview of the biosecurity management process for commercial and non-commercial vessels to enter ports in Australia, please visit:

 International vessels must comply with the permissions and conditions contained on the FPOE determination.
 Each determination lists:

-- permissions for particular classes of vessels, animals, plants or goods that may be landed at the port
+- permissions for particular classes of vessels or goods that may be landed at the port

 - Biosecurity Entry Points (BEPs) within the port

 - any conditions associated with the port as a first point of entry.